linode/docs/docs/networking/dns/dns-manager.md

 -   **dig**: Look up individual DNS entries.
 For example, you can find the IP address where your domain resolves.
 -   **WHOIS**: Find your registrar and nameserver information for your domain.

 If you're using a computer that runs Mac OS X or Linux, you can use these tools from the command line.
-To find your domain's IP (the primary A record), run this command:
+To find your domain's IP (the primary A record), run:

     dig example.com

 Look in the *answer section* of the output to locate your IP address.
 You can also query for other types of records.
-For example, to see the mail records for a domain, run this command:
+For example, to see the mail records for a domain, run:

     dig mx example.com

 This returns all of your domain's MX records.

-To find your domain's registrar and nameserver information, run this command:
+To find your domain's registrar and nameserver information, run:

     whois example.com